-I'm very interested in numerical methods.
-However, my research interests are broad and include planet formation, stochastic processes, planet migration, celestial mechanics, Saturn's rings, N-body codes, hydrodynamics, code development and high performance computing.
+I'm very interested in numerical methods, in particular N-body codes and integration methods for planetary systems.
+Other research interests include planet formation, stochastic processes, planet migration, celestial mechanics, Saturn's rings, hydrodynamics, code development and high performance computing.

 Make sure to check out my REBOUND code.
 It is an open source N-body code which gives you access to the world's fastest and most accurate numerical integrators.
 You can do almost anything with it from long-term symplectic orbit integrations to collisional shearing-sheet simulations of Saturn's rings.
 The installation takes literally 30 seconds and it comes with an easy to use python interface.
 It's really cool and I'm very proud of it.